 When a TRO is granted a Superior Court Judge in New Jersey will coordinate schedule a date to assess the persisting need for the protection of the victim at a FRO hearing.
-Approximately 10 days after the TRO hearing, the judge will schedule the FRO hearing in which the facts presented by both sides will be carefully scrutinized.
+Approximately ten days after the TRO is entered into the system, the judge will schedule the FRO hearing in which the facts presented by both sides will be carefully scrutinized.
 The judge will review in depth a multitude of determinants at this hearing, including whether the two parties share…

 - Custody of minor children

 - Possession of property such as a house

 - Possession of banking accounts

 Among other weighty financial and familial components, these areas of your life could be adversely changed if such an order is filed against you.